jpsglouzon/supernmotifs/README.md

 * Pseudoknots and Gquadruplexes

   Special characters '{}','<>','[]', and alphabets such as 'Aa','Bb','Zz' are used to represent base pairs involved in pseudoknots. '+' is used to represent each guanine involved in the Gquadraplexes formation.

 ### Parameters ###

   -h

 	Print help and exit the program.

-  -w

-	Switch to the graphical user interface (GUI).
-Type -w 1 to activate the GUI. (default: -w 0)

   -i [input vienna file]